stillmatic/flagsheet/readme.md

 | overlapping_key  | b     | car   | 10                            |
 | overlapping_key  | b     | dag   | 480                           |

-(we actually don't use the key at all, but it's useful for humans to read)

 The library can be used as an in-memory cache like this:

 ```go